LifeBogger presents the Full Story of a Football god who is best known by the Nickname; ‘Black Pearl’.

-A spokesperson as well as an athlete, Pelé promoted an anti-drug campaign before a match with Diego Maradona and Michael Platini on May 23, 1988, in France.
+A spokesperson as well as an athlete, Pelé promoted an anti-drug campaign before a match with Diego Maradona and Michel Platini on May 23, 1988, in France.

-Pele has worked as a UNICEF Goodwill ambassador and as a United Nations ambassador, working to protect the environment and fight corruption in Brazil.
+The Brazilian Legend has worked as a UNICEF Goodwill ambassador and as a United Nations ambassador, working to protect the environment and fight corruption in Brazil.

 It is a soccer game for the Atari 2600, and quite possibly the oldest celebrity tie-in video game.
-The game allows you score goals across South America.
+The game allows you to score goals across South America.

-In playing it, you first start in the streets of Brazil, and perform trick shots to outplay the goalkeeper.
+In playing it, you first start in the streets of Brazil and perform trick shots to outplay the goalkeeper.
 Then, travel to new neighbourhoods on your way to the big stadium.